 Understanding these drugs can be useful if you suspect you or a loved one may be abusing or developing an addiction to them.

 Some common signs of benzodiazepine abuse may include:

 - Insomnia and abnormal sleep patterns

 Benzodiazepine Addiction Treatment in Orange County

 Some of the most common benzos that are abused include Xanax, Valium, Ativan, and their generic brands.
 Recognizing the signs of benzo addiction in yourself or someone you love is often the first step in getting treatment.

 People who abuse benzos can develop a physical dependence on these drugs, and stopping a benzo drug abruptly can cause withdrawal symptoms.
 Because of the severity of these symptoms, it is important that people start benzodiazepine addiction treatment under the care of a professional before attempting to discontinue using the drug.
-At True Recovery, we can help you take that all-important first step and connect you with an Orange County rehab center.
+At True Recovery, we can help you take that all-important first in ending your Benzodiazepine addiction at our benzo detox facility.

 If you need a safe and comfortable benzo treatment center, look no further than True Recovery.
 Our highly-trained staff helps guide you in your addiction recovery, whether it’s your first time or you have had a relapse.
 Our treatment programs are customized to your needs to ensure you receive the help you need to live benzo-free.

 Our addiction counseling sessions help you reduce cravings while encouraging you to discover your life’s passions, goals, and sense of fulfillment.

 If you or a loved one is ready to take the first crucial step to a life free of addiction, please contact us here or call our admissions staff 24/7 at (866) 399-6528.